4. Environmental quality

 Where a woodland creation grant has been applied for, the information supplied for a grant application will help.

-A useful map-based tools in each country can show designated areas or features on or near the project site:
+Useful map-based tools in each country can show designated areas or features on or near the project site:

-UK Forestry Standard: In order to show that the projects is managed with the best possible outcomes for the environment, the project design shall incorporate the environmental aspects of sustainable forest management as set out in the UK Forestry Standard and supporting Guidelines for Climate Change, Soil, Water, Biodiversity, Landscape and Historic Environment.
+UK Forestry Standard: In order to show that the project is managed with the best possible outcomes for the environment, the project design shall incorporate the environmental aspects of sustainable forest management as set out in the UK Forestry Standard and supporting Guidelines for Climate Change, Soil, Water, Biodiversity, Landscape and Historic Environment.
 These standards shall be maintained throughout the duration of the project.

-BS8632:2021: BSI's standard for Natural Capital Accounting for OrganisationsThis is a tool to measure changes in the stock of natural capital.
-Landowners may be interested in considering this approach, though it does not forma part of the WCC.
+BS8632:2021: BSI's standard for Natural Capital Accounting for Organisations: This is a tool to measure changes in the stock of natural capital.
+Landowners may be interested in considering this approach, though it does not form a part of the Woodland Carbon Code.

 Monitoring and making statements about the environmental benefit of a WCC project